DecisionsDev/odm-docker-kubernetes/platform/eks/README-ECR.md

-The following steps are explaining how to download ODM images on Kubernetes package (.tgz file) from Passport Advantage® (PPA) and then push the contained images to the [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/).
+The following steps explain how to download the ODM on Kubernetes images (.tgz file) from Passport Advantage® (PPA), and then push them to the [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/).

 Prerequisites:

 - Install Docker

-- Export the following environment variables as they will be used all along this document:
+- Export the following environment variables as they will be used all along this procedure:

     ```bash
     export REGION=<REGION>